deeenes/bioinfo-tools/README.md

 -   http://www.traag.net/ -
     Webpage of Vincent A Traag, who made available louvain community detection for Python igraph, plus some other tutorials.
+-   http://www.statsblogs.com/ - Blog about statistics, not only R, but still many R examples and also visualizations.

 IDEs (integrated development environments)
 ------------------------------------------